areThereAnyUserNamesLeft/outburst/readme.md

 // replaces

 if err != nil {
-	fmt.Printf("Scooby Doo": %s, Age: %v ", Dog, Age)
+    log.Error(cb.KV{"Error": err, "Scooby Doo":Dog, "Age": 4})
 }

-// If the error not "nil" it will fire off the Error and the Key Value as an Error message.
-// Also the Knot/KV is an optional parameter so you can include them or not or include multiple.
+// The Knot/KV is an optional parameter so you can include them or not or include multiple.
 ```

-Todo:- Directing all logging above certain level to a file...